OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 Resource permissions ensure your registered app has permission to work with your Azure resources.

 1. In the Azure Portal navigate to **Resource groups** and select the resource group(s) that you want the registered app to access.
 If a resource group doesn't exist, create one by going to **{{Home > Resource groups > Create}}**.
-When created, take note of the Azure subscription ID of the resource group.
+After it's created, take note of the Azure subscription ID of the resource group.
 2. Click the **Access Control (IAM)** option.
 Under **Role assignments**, if your app isn't listed, click **Add role assignment**.
 Select the appropriate role (**Contributor** is a common option) and search for your new application name.
 Select it from the search results and then click **Save**.

-Next, you set up an [Azure web application](#web-application-setup) and configure its properties.
+The next step is setting up an [Azure web application](#web-application-setup) and configuring its properties.

 ### Web application setup {#web-application-setup}